GFF video/DVD review

 But it's easy to forget that when one big, fat mullet after the other is caught in beautiful settings.

-It's easy to suppress when great underwater footage adds to the visualisation of this fish and how to fish it.
+It's easy to suppress when great underwater footage adds to the visualization of this fish and how to fish it.

 And it's easy to get sucked into the DVD and get infected severely with the galloping mullet fever when Brian sneaks in on his knees and casts to very large fish clearly visible in a foot of water only a few feet from the shore.